Solheim Cup

 The Solheim Cup is a biennial golf tournament for professional women golfers contested by teams representing Europe and the United States.
 It is named after the Norwegian-American golf club manufacturer Karsten Solheim, who was a driving force behind its creation.

 The inaugural Cup was held in 1990, and the event was first staged in even numbered years until 2002, alternating years with the Ryder Cup (the equivalent men's event).
 As part of the general reshuffling of team golf events after the one-year postponement of the 2001 Ryder Cup following the September 11 attacks, the Solheim Cup switched to odd numbered years beginning in 2003.
-Another reshuffle of team golf events took place in 2020 due to the COVID-19 pandemic and the Solheim Cup will return to even numbered years from 2024.
+Another reshuffle of team golf events took place in 2020 due to the COVID-19 pandemic and the Solheim Cup returned to even numbered years beginning in 2024.

-The United States teams have won the cup 10 times, compared with seven for Europe.
-The current holders are Europe, who won at the Inverness Club in Toledo, Ohio, in 2021.
+The United States teams have won the cup eleven times, compared with eight for Europe.
+The current holders are the US, who regained the cup with a 15.5–12.5 win in 2024.

+The cup

+The trophy is a cut-glass Irish Waterford Crystal, designed in 1990 by one of Waterford's top designers, Billy Briggs.
+Weight: about 20 pounds.
+Height: 19 inches, including the mahogany base.
+Diameter of wooden base: 8 inches.
+Diameter at top: 4 inches.